 Encourage students to turn their high-school resume into a Wake Forest resume

 A solid resume is needed to apply to good summer jobs, internships, and undergraduate research experiences.
 Encourage your students to update their high-school resumes.
 For support, our students can use the resume instructions and samples found on our career services website or in their DeaconSource Career Guide.
-When ready, students can have their resumes reviewed by a career services counselor every weekday at the Office of Career Services during our walk-in resume review hours: 1 – 2:45pm Monday through Thursday and from 10 – 11:45am and 1 – 2:45pm on Friday.
+When ready, students can have their resumes reviewed by a career services counselor at the Office of Personal and Career Development during our walk-in resume review hours: 1 PM – 4 PM Monday through Thursday.

 Promote informed major selection

 Students can learn more about the great variety of jobs and careers available to majors by checking out our What can I do with a Major in handouts or Vault.com and meeting with a Career Counselor.

 We know that internships are the best way to learn about possible career paths (and confirm to an employer that a student has experience outside of the classroom or lab).
 Career Services receives internship opportunities from employers, faculty, alumni, and parents weekly and they are posted throughout the year on DeaconSource.
 Additional opportunities can be found at Internships.com.
 You can also encourage students to do academic internships to help further their education with hands-on experience.
 If students have questions about academic credit and internships send them here.